The endomorphisms monoid of a homogeneous vector bundle: General results

-Recall that an {\em algebraic monoid}\/ is an algebraic variety $M$ together with a morphism $m:M\times M\to M$ such that $m$ is an associative product and there exists a neutral element $1\in M$.
-The {\em unit group}\/ of $M$ is the group of invertible elements

-It is well known that $G(M)$ is an algebraic group, open in $M$ (see \cite{kn:Ri98}).
-If $M$ is an irreducible algebraic monoid, then its \emph{Kernel}, denoted by $\operatorname{Ker}(M)$, is the minimum closed ideal, that is $\Ker(M)$ is the minimum closed subset $Z\subset M$ such that $MZM=M$.
-The Kernel of an algebraic monoid always exists: if $M$ is an affine algebraic monoid, then its $\Ker(M)$ is the unique closed $\bigl(G(M)\times G(M)\bigr)$-orbit (see \cite{kn:Ri98, kn:ritbr}).
+Let $M$ be an {\em algebraic monoid}\/ and $G(M)$ the {\em unit group}\/ of $M$.
+It is well known that $G(M)$ is an algebraic group, open in $M$ (see for example \cite{kn:Ri98}).
+If $M$ is an irreducible algebraic monoid, then its \emph{Kernel}, denoted by $\operatorname{Ker}(M)$, is the minimum closed ideal and always exists.
+Indeed, if $M$ is an affine algebraic monoid its $\Ker(M)$ is the unique closed $\bigl(G(M)\times G(M)\bigr)$-orbit (see \cite{kn:Ri98, kn:ritbr}).